raghupola964/patient-dashboard/README.md

 ## API Usage

-- The dashboard fetches patient data from the API endpoint `https://fedskillstest.coalitiontechnologies.workers.dev` using Basic Auth (username: `coalition`, password: `skills-test`).
+- The dashboard fetches patient data from the API endpoint `https://fedskillstest.coalitiontechnologies.workers.dev` using Basic Auth (username: `xxxxxxx`, password: `xxxxxxxx`).
 - If the API fails, the app falls back to mock data to ensure functionality.

-## Screenshots

-*(You can add a screenshot of the dashboard here by taking a screenshot and uploading it to the repository.
-For now, this section is a placeholder.)*

-## Live Demo

-*(You can host the project on GitHub Pages or another platform and add the link here.
-For now, this section is a placeholder.)*

 ## License